Action set module

 • yIdx : GamepadAxis - Vertical axis index GamepadAxis

-• isXInverted : bool = false - Is horizontal axis inversed
+• isXInverted : bool = false - Is horizontal axis inverted

-• isYInverted : bool = false - Is vertical axis inversed
+• isYInverted : bool = false - Is vertical axis inverted

 • gamepadIdx : ControllerIndex - Index of gamepad controller